RAAF Woomera Range Complex: Civil aerospace use

 The complex has also been used for rocketry.
 During the 1950s, the Black Knight rocket (as a component of Blue Streak) was tested at the range.
 The first rocket launch occurred in 1957, and continued until the last satellite launch, Prospero X-3 in 1971.
 Australia's first satellite, WRESAT, was launched from Woomera in 1967.
 The complex was awarded a National Engineering Landmark in 1999.
 Although initially allowed to lapse after the cancellation of the Joint Project, the use of the range for rocket research later increased.
 In 2002, the University of Queensland launched a rocket carrying the HyShot engine: the first successful flight of a hypersonic scramjet engine.

-During the Cold War, Woomera had the second highest quantity and rate of rocket launches in the world after NASA's facilities at Cape Canaveral.
+During the Cold War, Woomera had the second highest number and rate of rocket launches in the world after NASA's facilities at Cape Canaveral.

 Between 1957 and 2007, over 518 launches from Woomera were recorded.